Trimethylaminuria: Diagnosis

 A similar foul-smelling odor of the urine has also been associated with colonization of the urinary tract with a bacterium called Aerococcus urinae, especially in children.

+Consumption of certain Brassica vegetables, in particular brussels sprouts, due to dietary indoles reducing FMO3 activity - research found that a diet including 300g of brussels sprouts per day for 3 weeks temporarily reduced FMO3 capability from 90%+ to ~70%.
+No odour was reported on any of the participants.
+This may result in minor secondary TMAU result.

 Olfactory reference syndrome is a condition where there is a persistent false belief and preoccupation with the idea of emitting an abnormal body odor.
-According to McNiven at a canadian genetics clinic, 83% of referrals for genetic testing for TMAU were deemed likely to instead have ORS.
-Findings found that the use of “fecal/sewage” as a description, and the use of multiple descriptors of the smell, and 'incorrect' locations of smell origin effectively differentiated ORS from TMAU.
+According to McNiven at a Canadian genetics clinic, 83% of referrals for genetic testing for TMAU were deemed likely to instead have ORS.
+Findings found that the use of "fecal/sewage" as a description, and the use of multiple descriptors of the smell, and 'incorrect' locations of smell origin effectively differentiated ORS from TMAU.
 In the literature on body odour identification, emphasis is frequently placed on multiple consultations to reduce the risk of misdiagnosis, and also asking the individual to have a reliable confidant accompany them to the consultation who can confirm the reality of the reported symptom.
 ORS patients are unable to provide such confidants as they have no objective odor.

-A fecal smell (fecal body odour) is often a self reported symptom associated with TMAU, however there is no recorded evidence of fecal body odour present in any study related to TMAU.
-Cashman JR found that 53% of TMAU and 59% of non-TMAU subjects suffered from regular halitosis, dental plaque on the back of the tongue, which produced on average "200-600 ppb of sulfurous/fecal smelling volatile sulfur compounds (i.e., VSC: hydrogen sulfide; methylmercaptan; dimethylsulfide) with each exhalation, creating a “malodorous cloud” in their vicinity.
-It is likely that halitosis, ORS or in severe cases, a bowel obstruction leading to fecal vomiting may be the cause.
+Unrelated fecal smells are an often misinterpreted self reported symptom associated with TMAU, Cashman JR found that 53% of TMAU and 59% of non-TMAU subjects suffered from regular halitosis, caused by dental plaque on the back of the tongue, which produced on average "200-600 ppb of sulfurous/fecal smelling volatile sulfur compounds (i.e., VSC: hydrogen sulfide; methylmercaptan; dimethylsulfide) with each exhalation, creating a 'malodorous cloud' in their vicinity".
+It is possible that other causes such as halitosis, haemorrhoids, regular bromhidrosis, ORS or in severe cases, a bowel obstruction leading to fecal vomiting may be the cause of fecal smells.

 There is the possibility that someone may suffer from both Trimethylaminuria and ORS-like paranoia, due to the potential lack of ability to smell the odour oneself and the worry that it generates.
-It is recommended to organise reliable confidants, colleagues, friends or relatives ("smell buddies") to work with the sufferer to discretely inform them if they are presenting an odour.
+It is recommended to organise reliable confidants, colleagues, friends or relatives ("odor buddies") to work with the sufferer to discreetly inform them if they are presenting an odour.